 Coppicing is a traditional woodland management practice that preserves bio-diversity.
 It involves felling young trees to open up the canopy, while preserving the root system.
 New shoots soon sprout from the stump, and the cycle is repeated every 30 years or so.
-Peter’s work is simply an extension of this sustainable, natural approach – and a way of highlighting the essence and elegance of the original tree.
+Our work is simply an extension of this sustainable, natural approach – and a way of highlighting the essence and elegance of the original tree.